Freediving blackout: Terminology

 Laryngospasm is an involuntary muscular contraction (spasm) of the vocal folds.
 The condition typically lasts less than 60 seconds, but in some cases may last 20-30 minutes and causes a partial blocking of inspiration of breath, while expiration of breath remains easier.
-It is a protective reflex against pulmonary aspiration; this reflex may be triggered when the vocal cords or the area of the trachea below the vocal folds detects the entry of water, mucus, blood, or other substance.
+It is a protective reflex against pulmonary aspiration and may be triggered when the vocal cords, or the area of the trachea below the vocal folds, detect the entry of water, mucus, blood, or another substance.
 In conscious subjects, there is some voluntary control, which allows relatively quick recovery of the airway.
 Laryngospasm will relax with increased hypoxia, but the blood oxygen partial pressure at which this will occur is unknown (2006) and is probably variable.
 Laryngospasm itself is not usually fatal if sufficient oxygen is available when the spasm relaxes.